mewlips/nx-remote-controller-mod/README.md

 ## How To Use

-1. Make sure the camera and the android device are on the Wi-Fi network.
+1. Make sure the camera and the android device are on the same Wi-Fi network.
 2. Press the EV + MOBILE buttons to run the app launcher.
 3. Select 'Remote Controller' and 'Start'.
 4. Launch the Android NX Remote Controller App.